At a glance

 - Concurrent illness such as acute pancreatitis, hepatic lipidosis and chronic renal failure.

-- Stress – This is another factor which causes an increase in stress hormones which antagonise the action of insulin in the same way.
+- Stress – This is another factor that causes an increase in stress hormones which antagonise the action of insulin in the same way.

 - Surgery – Cats who have undergone surgery also have higher levels of stress hormones in their blood.